Back to school tips for divorced parents, Co-Parenting style.

 Create a set schedule that both parents can follow in regards to school-related issues, such as homework and bedtime.
 Together, construct a plan for how to deal with sick days or unexpected school closings.
 Your child’s education should not become an opportunity to establish who the better parent is.
 By keeping your child as the priority, there is a way to work together effectively.

 Teamwork is all about asking for help when you need it.
-The school’s guidance counselor can be a great asset for both, parents and the child throughout the school year; should you notice a significant change in your child’s behavior or should child’s grades begin to decline.
+The school’s guidance counselor can be a great asset for both, parents and the child throughout the school year; should you notice a significant change in your child’s behavior or should your child’s grades begin to decline.
 If further professional help is necessary, consider counseling for your child or family therapy.

 SCHEDULE A TIME TO CATCH-UP